rrosa-aurea-1/java-angular-web-app/README.md

 - [ ] Create api and ui tests in node app with a e2e framework
 - [ ] Use automatic swagger-ui in node [swagger-ui-node](https://blog.cloudboost.io/adding-swagger-to-existing-node-js-project-92a6624b855b)
 - [ ] Need migration from cordova 7 to 8 in order to fix build error
+- [ ] Maybe it's possible to remove express server and call directly in electron the api with **IPC**.
+Read [here](https://malcoded.com/posts/angular-desktop-electron)

 ## Table of contents